Hausdorff-type metric geometry of the space of Cauchy hypersurfaces

 The characterization by Geroch has been generalized to second-countable, globally hyperbolic KS-Lorentzian length spaces with a proper metric structure in \cite[Theorem~1.3]{BG25}.
-The existence of a strong Cauchy set in a countably generated Lorentzian metric space is shown in \cite[Theorem~21]{Mi25}.
-In fact, in all these cases the authors establish the existence of a ``Cauchy time function'', that is, a time function whose level sets are all strong Cauchy sets; see Appendix \ref{app:time_functions}.
-There we explain that the proof of Minguzzi's result also provides a Cauchy time function for every separable, first-countable Lorentzian metric space $X$ with compact causal diamonds, empty bubbling boundary, and empty spacelike boundary.
-In particular, the statement also applies to separable, globally hyperbolic BM-Lorentzian metric spacetimes, to separable (or equivalently second-countable), globally hyperbolic KS-Lorentzian length spaces (without assuming properness of the metric structure), and to conical Minkowski spacetimes over a compact domain; cf.~Subsection~\ref{sub:BM_spaces}, \ref{sub:ks_spaces}, and \ref{sub:conical_Minkowski}.
-Note in this respect that by Lemma~\ref{lem:no_bubbling_(t)-inext} a causal curve in a KS-Lorentzian length space that is inextendible as a continuous causal curve is also inextendible as a locally Lipschitz continuous curve.
+The existence of a strong Cauchy set in a countably generated Lorentzian metric space is shown in \cite[Theorem~21]{Mi26}.
+In fact, in all these cases the authors establish the existence of a (strong) ``Cauchy time function'', that is, a time function whose level sets are all strong Cauchy sets; see Appendix~\ref{app:time_functions}.
+There we explain that the proof of Minguzzi's result also provides a strong Cauchy time function for every separable, first-countable Lorentzian metric space $X$ with compact causal diamonds, empty bubbling boundary, and empty spacelike boundary.
+In particular, the statement also applies to separable, globally hyperbolic BM-length metric spacetimes, to separable (or equivalently second-countable), globally hyperbolic KS-Lorentzian length spaces (without assuming properness of the metric structure), and to conical Minkowski spacetimes over a compact domain, not all of which are covered by Minguzzi's result; cf.~Subsection~\ref{sub:BM_spaces},~\ref{sub:ks_spaces}, and~\ref{sub:conical_Minkowski}.
+Recall in this respect that by Remarks on Definition~\ref{dfn:inext_def}, (a) and (b), a causal curve in a KS-Lorentzian length space is inextendible as a continuous causal curve if and only if it is inextendible as a locally Lipschitz continuous curve.
 Hence, the strong Cauchy sets provided by this result in the setting of a globally hyperbolic KS-Lorentzian length space are also strong Cauchy sets in the KS-sense with locally Lipschitz continuous curves.

-The following statement is a consequence of Proposition~\ref{prp:tcc_propB}.
+The following statement is an immediate consequence of the definition of Condition B.

 \begin{cor} In a first-countable, causally simple Lorentzian pre-length space $X$ that satisfies Condition B, every weak Cauchy set is a Cauchy set, i.e.~$\Cauchy^w_X=\Cauchy_X$. \end{cor}